This page is about the AFFF/PFAS lawsuit. Our lawyers are handling firefighting foam lawsuits throughout the United States.

 Other PFAS examples include GenX and Perfluorobutanesulfonic acid (PFBS).
 GenX is a PFOA alternative used in the production of high-performing fluoropolymers.
 PFBS is an alternative to PFOS.
 Both these chemicals are still found in groundwater, surface water, and drinking water.

 How can I get exposed to PFAS?

 PFAS are significant because they are found everywhere.
-Symptoms of PFAS exposure are difficult because there are so many other causes.
+Symptoms of PFAS exposure are complicated because there are so many other causes.
 So victims with PFAS symptoms move through the medical system without anyone attributing the symptoms to PFAS exposure.

-- Packaged in PFAS-containing material (e.g, pizza boxes)
+- Packaged in PFAS-containing material (e.g., pizza boxes)

 - Processed with PFAS-using equipment

 - Grown in soil or water contaminated with PFAS